MisterXY89/iliasScraper/README.md

 finding all folders features.
 This time I am not using scrapy but instead simply going for the old `request` and `bs4` or with headless selenium.
-It has two modes: the *package* and the *cli* mode. <br>
-More in the ## Usage section.
-Both modes download all files for the respective course in the current directory.

 For password storing I'll be using the keyring package.